OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaToonMaterial.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">when checked, use input_U and V. otherwise use geometry dPds/t</p>
+        <p class="scene-class-attr-comment">when checked, use input_U and V. otherwise use geometry dPds/t</p>

     </p>